Skip to Content

 • Whisk in Worcestershire sauce, tabasco, salt, pepper, thyme and ¼ cup parmesan.

-• In a large bowl, combine onion, mushrooms, green beans.
+• In a large bowl, combine onion, mushrooms, fresh green beans.

 • Pour sauce over mixture and stir until well coated.

-• Transfer mixture to a 9x13 baking dish or a large cast iron skillet that's been coated with cooking spray.
+• Transfer mixture to a 9×13 baking dish or a large skillet (cast iron) that’s been coated with cooking spray.

 • Combine with panko, ⅓ cup parmesan and parsley, until mixture is well coated with the butter.